 What is an appropriate size for an individual database (.nyf files)?

-In order to help myBase database run safely and smoothly, it's recommended to keep each individual databases smaller than 300MB,
+in order to help the database run safely and smoothly, it's recommended to keep it smaller than 300MB,

 Herein the '300MB' limit applies to the .nyf database file itself, but not to any linked documents saved in external folders.